 LSUA's Early Start program is part of a state-wide initiative that permits high school students to simultaneously earn high-school and college credit.
-LSUA is currently offering Early Start courses in Avoyelles, Rapides and several other parishes in Central Louisiana.
+LSUA is currently offering Early Start courses in Avoyelles, Rapides and several other parishes in Central Louisiana, and on the university campus.
 For more information about this program, contact Admissions.